The Members Coal India Limited

-20.6.1 Co-operative Stores and Credit Societies.
+20.6.1 Co-operative Stores and Credit Societies

 In order to supply essential commodities and consumer goods at acheaper rate in the collieries Central Co-operative and Primary Co-operative Stores arefunctioning in the Coalfield Areas of CIL.
-In addition Co-operative Credit Societies arealso functioning in Coal Companies.

 20.6.2 Banking Facilities and Post Offices

-The management of Coal companies are providing infrastructurefacilities to various Nationalized Banks for opening their Branches and Extension Countersin Coalfields for the benefit of their workers.
-Workers have been educated to draw theirsalaries from the banks.
-Similarly there have beenefforts to bring the post offices tothe proximity of workers by encouraging opening ofAccount facilities closer to residentialcolonies.
+The Management of Coal companies are providing infrastructurefacilities to the various Nationalized Banks for opening their Branches and ExtensionCounters in the Coalfields for the benefit of their workers.
+Similarly there have beenefforts to bring the post offices to the proximity of workers by encouraging opening ofAccount facilities closer to residential colonies

 20.7 Empowerment of Women